 Eligibility Period/Release Date

-Due to the ongoing restrictions surrounding COVID-19, CARAS staff will not be present in the office to receive submissions.
+CARAS staff may not be present in the office to receive submissions.
 If you are sending your product by courier, you MUST REMOVE the signature option.
-You can make note for the delivery service that they can leave the package in the dropbox inside of the building, outside of CARAS’ office door if no staff are in at the time.
+Please make note with the delivery service that packages should be left in the dropbox inside of the building, outside of CARAS’ office door.

 If CARAS does not receive your physical product and form by 5pm ET on deadline day, your submission will be disqualified.

 Non-genre category: categories that are not tied to one genre include Artist of the Year (5), Group of the Year (6), Breakthrough Artist of the Year (7) and Breakthrough Group of the Year (8).

 Technical category: categories that are not tied to a specific genre and have a technical component.
 Songwriter (9), Classical Composition (24), Producer (35), Recording Engineer (36), Album Artwork (37), and Music Video (38).

 Crossover category: a category representing the following: French language content, Indigenous ancestry, inspirational faith in God, and global music but may also fit into a different category based on musical sound.
 Francophone (19), Contemporary Indigenous Artist or Group (29) or Traditional Indigenous Artist or Group (47), Contemporary Christian/Gospel (33), and Global Music (34).

 YOU MAY SUBMIT TO ONE OF THESE CATEGORIES PLUS AN ADDITIONAL GENRE.